ybisht/NewRepo/readme.txt

-changes made thru branch1
+Change No 1

-change no 2
+Change No 2
 This sample project demonstrates the below:

 1.)
 Verifying fingerprints from file.